 Grilled Mojo Pork Tenderloin makes a quick & easy weeknight dinner that is both light and fresh.
 Tender slices of fresh pork are topped with a spicy, zesty Cuban mojo sauce.

-It’s officially Spring!!!
+It’s officially Summer!!!
 Are you as excited as I am?
 I’m ready to throw open all the windows, let in the fresh air, turn on the grill and sip Pinot Gris on the patio!
-Unfortunately, with temperatures remaining in the low 50’s and not an end in sight for the Oregon rain, this all might not happen for a while…

-I fired up my grill pan, poured that glass of Pinot Gris and made some of my favorite Mojo Sauce.
-I love this stuff on everything – Veggies, steak, fish, chicken, eggs… It’s very similar to an Argentinian chimichurri sauce, without the oregano.
-Loaded with fresh herbs (parsley and cilantro), garlic, spicy jalapeno peppers and bit of vinegar for that perfect tang, it will brighten up any dish you spoon it over.
+I love this Mojo Sauce on everything… It’s very similar to chimichurri sauce, without the oregano.
+Loaded with fresh herbs (parsley and cilantro), garlic, spicy jalapeno peppers and a bit of vinegar for that perfect tang, it will brighten up any dish you spoon it over.

 Today, I’m serving mojo sauce over some tender grilled pork medallions.
 “Medallions” = fancy word for slices of pork.
 Pork is part of a nutritious, balanced diet, and grilling is the perfect cooking method to plate up a delicious, mouthwatering meal for your family!

 Rather than roasting a whole pork tenderloin like I might normally do, I took a pork tenderloin and sliced it into 1-inch thick pieces.
-By slicing the pork into medallions, it cooks up super fast on your grill (or grill pan in my case).
+By slicing the pork into medallions, it cooks up super-fast on your grill.
 Just 2-3 minutes on each side gives you that perfect sear while maintaining the juiciness of the meat.